 How to Build an AI Email Assistant That Responds to Leads Automatically

-The average response time for a business replying to a new lead is 47 hours.
-The average response time that maximizes conversion is under 5 minutes.
-That gap is where AI email automation wins.
+Based on industry patterns, the average response time for a business replying to a new lead is measured in hours, not minutes.
+The response time that maximizes conversion is under 5 minutes.
+That gap is where AI email automation wins — and it is one of the most compelling use cases you can sell as an AI agency owner.

-In this tutorial, you'll build an AI email assistant in n8n that monitors a Gmail inbox, reads incoming lead emails, qualifies the lead using OpenAI, and sends a personalized response automatically — all within 60 seconds of the email arriving.
+In this tutorial, you will build an AI email assistant in n8n that monitors a Gmail inbox, reads incoming lead emails, qualifies the lead using OpenAI, and sends a personalized response automatically — all within 60 seconds of the email arriving.
+This is a real, deployable automation that you can build for clients and charge $800-$2,000 to set up with an ongoing monthly retainer.

 Step 1: Set Up Gmail Trigger